gr2m/Vorlonjs/README.md

 2. Modify JSON file for activation SSLAzure support
 3. In JSON file set to true
 4. Exit and save JSON file
-5. Navigate with https protole on your Azure WebSite
+5. Navigate with `https://` protocol on your Azure WebSite

 ## Custom log file
 By default Vorlon.JS application logs with debug level and files are stored in the installation folder.